Looking after your greyhound is easy, here’s a guide to getting you started

 There is no need to rush out and buy a fancy dog bed!
 An old duvet folded in half makes an ideal bed for your greyhound – ideally any cushioned surface.

-We will supply you with a leather greyhound collar, lead, muzzle, coat and the next course of flea and worm treatments.
+We will supply you with a leather greyhound collar, lead, muzzle and coat.
 They will also need a soft (or “house”) collar to wear around the house with an ID tag attached.
 Please note: this is a legal requirement and the ID tag must be worn at all times.
 Please note, your greyhound will already have been microchipped.

 Your dog must be walked wearing a greyhound collar and lead/harness.
 The positioning of the dog’s collar is very important: it should go up behind the ears, at the thinnest part of the neck, and should be tight enough to get two fingers between the collar and the neck.
 You will be shown how to do this by a volunteer from Dunton.